Our story

 Jane

-Jane is an experienced public speaker, trained scientist and longtime improvisational theatre actor and teacher.
-She started improvisational theatre in 1995 and was a founding and active member of the successful first Swiss improv group Eidgenössisches Improvisationstheater (EIT) until 2009.
-In 2005, Jane was part of the EIT team winning the first Swiss championship in theatresports (in St. Gallen).
-She graduated with a PhD in ecotoxicology from the Swiss Federal Institute for Aquatic Science (Eawag) in 2006, and has an MSc in environmental science from the Swiss Federal Institute of Technology in Zurich (ETHZ).
-Jane has worked on complex scientific issues ranging from sustainable waste water management to endocrine disruption in fish, and now focuses on science communication about chemicals in food contact materials.
-She is managing director of the charitable Food Packaging Forum Foundation and lives with her family in Zurich.
+She earned her PhD in ecotoxicology from the Swiss Federal Institute for Aquatic Science and Technology (Eawag) in 2006 and holds an MSc in environmental science from the Swiss Federal Institute of Technology in Zurich (ETHZ).
+Jane has worked on complex scientific topics ranging from sustainable wastewater management to endocrine disruption in fish.
+Currently, she focuses on science communication related to chemicals in food contact materials.

 Karim

-Karim has a background in biochemistry and holds a PhD in Philosophy of Science that he obtained from the SwissFederal Institute of Technology (ETHZ) in 2011.
-Karim has been a member of the first Swiss impro group Eidgenössisches Improvisationstheater (EIT) since 1999.
-Besides his longtime experience as improv actor and teacher, he is also an experienced speaker and academic teacher who is well aquainted with scientific research the workings of scientific institutions.
-He currently teaches philosophy at the ETH and is engaged in a research project on the history and the philosophy of scientific prediction.
-His academic work is supported by a Branco Weiss – Society in Science Fellowship.
+Karim has a background in biochemistry and earned a PhD in Philosophy of Science from the Swiss Federal Institute of Technology (ETHZ) in 2011.
+Since 1999, Karim has been a member of the first Swiss improv group, Eidgenössisches Improvisationstheater (EIT).
+In addition to his extensive experience as an improv actor and teacher, he is also an accomplished public speaker and academic instructor who is well acquainted with scientific research and the workings of scientific institutions.